go-critic/go-critic/docs/overview.md

   **style**
   **opinionated** ]

-Detects when predeclared identifiers shadowed in assignments.
+Detects when predeclared identifiers are shadowed in assignments.